vechain/VIPs/assets/vip-230/articles/Sent VET on the VechainThor network to Ethereum Address.md

-Did you sent your VET tokens to your Ethereum address?
+Did you send your VET tokens to your Ethereum address?
 This guide will help you retrieve them.

 ## Step 1: Verify that you sent your tokens with the VechainThor network
 Double-check that you've sent your VET tokens by using the VechainThor network.
 You can easily check that by using https://vechainstats.com.